mattblovell/kodi_panel/README.rst

 The ``example_setup_320x240.toml`` file should be copied to ``setup.toml`` and edited as appropriate for your needs.
-Additional example files may get populated at other display resolutions.
+Additional example files at other display resolutions are also available.
 If kodi_panel is to run on the same SBC as hosting the display, the ``BASE_URL`` within ``setup.toml`` can be left using ``localhost``.
 Otherwise, set it as needed.